5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 The mixture of paper pulp, wood glue, and white cement is now thoroughly blended

-Step 9: Coat the shade with the cement-paper pulp
+Step 9: Coat the Shade

 Scoop the cement mixture by hand and apply it to the surface of the lampshade